Critical properties of the Majorana chain with competing interactions: Tri-critical Ising lines

 \subsection{Tri-critical Ising transition for large $g$}

 For small values of $g$ we located the tri-critical Ising line by looking as the finite-size scaling at the self-dual plane.
 Because of the incommensurability at large $g$ this method would require to access much larger systems sizes that would significantly exceed current computational limits.
-Instead we closely follow the procedure introduced in Ref.\onlinecite{chepiga_laflorencie}.
+Instead we closely follow the procedure introduced in Ref.\onlinecite{chepiga_laflorencie} - we look at the scaling of the order parameter for $h>1$ as a distance to the self-dual plane $h=1$.

 We take an amplitude of the Friedel oscillations $A(\sigma^x_j)$ in the period-2$\mathbb{Z}_2$ phase as an order parameter.
+The amplitude of the oscillations $A(\sigma^x_j)$ is extracted as a difference between the largest and smallest values that $\langle\sigma^x_j\rangle$ takes over an interval of length $N/4$ in the middle of the chain.
 Of course, to see it non-zero we have to break the parity symmetry by polarizing the edge spins in $x$ direction.
 Upon approaching the Ising transition the amplitude is expected to decay with the Ising critical exponent $\beta=1/8$, while upon approaching the tri-critical Ising point, the critical exponent is much smaller and is equal $\beta=1/24$.
 Here we locate the tri-critical Ising line following the same procedure.
 An example for $g=1.5$ is provided in Fig.\ref{fig:TCI_2}.
 One can see that for $f\leq 0.11$ the scaling is in excellent agreement with the Ising critical theory, while for $f=0.13$ the effective critical exponent is significantly smaller.
 It is worth to mention that the tri-critical line shown in Fig.\ref{fig:PD} was obtained with $N=400$ sites.
 We expect that due to finite-size effects associated with the incommensurability the location can be slightly underestimated, thus one can take the blue line in Fig.\ref{fig:PD} as a lower bound of the TCI transition in the thermodynamic limit.
 As an upper bound, one take the commensurate line.